 Symptoms may include severe swelling of the hands and face, high blood pressure, headache,

 dizziness, irritability, decreased urine output, belly pain, and blurred vision.
 Treatment

-and close monitoring of both the fetus and the mother.
+monitoring of both the fetus and the mother.